speedment/speedment-doc/pages/getting_started.md

 ## Starting the Tool
 The code generation and configuration tool is started using the Maven target `speedment::tool`.
 Once run, you can elect to use the tool to graphically maintain your project or you can use any text editor and modify the `speedment.json` file that holds the configuration model for your project.

+The process is divided in two steps:
+  1 Connecting to the Database
+  2 Configuration of the Project and Code Generation

+### Step 1, Connecting to the Database
 {% include image.html file="tool_connect_screenshot.png" url="https://www.speedment.com/" alt="The Speedment Tool - Connecting to the Database" caption="The Speedment Tool - Connecting to the Database" %}

+### Step 2, Configuration of the Project and Code Generation
 {% include image.html file="tool_screenshot.png" url="https://www.speedment.com/" alt="The Speedment Tool - Configuration and Code Generation" caption="The Speedment Tool - Configuration and Code Generation" %}

 ## Hello World